 R is an implementation of the S programming language, developed by Bell Laboratories, adding lexical scoping semantics.
 R offers a wide variety of statistical and graphical techniques including time series analysis, linear and nonlinear modelling, classical statistical tests, classification, clustering, and more).
 Combined with a large collection of intermediate tools for data analysis, good data handling and storage, general matrix calculation toolbox, R offers a coherent and well developed system which is highly extensible.

 Many statisticians and data scientists use R with the command line.
 However, the command line can be quite daunting to a beginner of R. Fortunately, there are many different graphical user interfaces available for R which help to flatten the learning curve.
 We’ve restricted this group test to software that’s released under an open source license, and offers Integrated Development Environment (IDEs) facilities.
 Software like Jupyter Notebook and Radiant interface with R, but they are not IDEs.

 Read our interactive tutorial for data science using R and RStudio.
 No programming knowledge required.

-To provide an insight into the quality of software available for Linux, we have compiled a list of 7 of the best graphical user interfaces for R. Hopefully, there will be something of interest for anyone who wants to quickly get to grips with this programming language and environment.
-We give our highest recommendation to RStudio.
+To provide an insight into the quality of software available for Linux, we have compiled a list of 8 top graphical user interfaces for R. Hopefully, there will be something of interest for anyone who wants to quickly get to grips with this programming language and environment.
+We give a strong recommendation to RStudio.

 |Graphical User Interfaces for R|